AbhayKarade/Maze-Solver-using-Search-Algorithms/README.md

 ![](/images/maze7.png)

-A naive approach to solve this problem statement would be to hardcode behavior of the robot with multiple conditions and interlocks to and execute that particular condition on the robot ship to get to the goal pose, however this is a very environment specific solution and would not generalize well.
+A naive approach to solve this problem statement would be to hardcode behavior of the ship with multiple conditions and interlocks to execute that particular condition on the ship to get to the goal pose, however this is a very environment specific solution and would not generalize well.

 So I described a generalized approach to solve this this problem statement in following steps

 ### Step 1:
-- Generate sample Mazes with the obstacles and tight spaces for robot so that it has to perform different maneuvers – turn, move backward.
+- Generate sample Mazes with the obstacles and tight spaces for the ship so that it has to perform different maneuvers – turn,move backward to reach valid exit.

 - The mazes should be of increasing difficulty level, starting from the simple maze with straight path to involving tight turns and dead ends.